Montraville Buchanan Green1,2

 b.
 28 October 1785, d.
 30 October 1858

-Jesse Morgan was born on 28 October 1785 in Rutherford County, North Carolina.1 He was the son of Rev. Perminter Morgan and Gracie Jones.1 Jesse Morgan married as his first wife Mary Grant, daughter of Alexander Grant and Susannah Morris, on 1 December 1809 in Rutherford County, North Carolina, Perminter Morgan stood as bondsman for the marriage bond.1,2 Jesse Morgan married as his second wife Ann Justice between 1827 and 1829 in Rutherford County, North Carolina.3 Jesse Morgan died on 30 October 1858 in South Hominy, Buncombe County, North Carolina, at age 73.4,3
+Jesse Morgan was born on 28 October 1785 in Rutherford County, North Carolina.1 He was the son of Rev. Perminter Morgan and Gracie Jones.1 Jesse Morgan married as his first wife Mary Grant, daughter of Alexander Grant and Susannah Morris, on 1 December 1809 in Rutherford County, North Carolina, Perminter Morgan stood as bondsman for the marriage bond.2,3,1 Jesse Morgan married as his second wife Ann Justice between 1827 and 1829 in Rutherford County, North Carolina.4 Jesse Morgan died on 30 October 1858 in South Hominy, Buncombe County, North Carolina, at age 73.4,5 He was buried in Hominy Baptist Church Cemetery, Candler, Buncombe County, North Carolina.5

-Jesse Morgan appeared on the census of 1810 in Rutherford County, North Carolina. living in his mother-in-law's household.3 He appeared on the census of 1820 in Rutherford County, North Carolina.3 He appeared on the census of 1830 in Rutherford County, North Carolina.3,5 He appeared on the census of 1840 in Buncombe County, North Carolina.3,6 He and Ann Justice appeared on the 1850 Federal census of Buncombe County, North Carolina, enumerated 5 October 1850.
-Their children James Henry, Stephen, John and Marion were listed as living with them.3,7
+He appeared on the census of 1810 in Rutherford County, North Carolina. living in his mother-in-law's household.4 He appeared on the census of 1820 in Rutherford County, North Carolina.4 He appeared on the census of 1830 in Rutherford County, North Carolina.4,6 He appeared on the census of 1840 in Buncombe County, North Carolina.4,7 He and Ann Justice appeared on the 1850 Federal census of Buncombe County, North Carolina, enumerated 5 October 1850.4,8

 Children of Jesse Morgan and Mary Grant